openshift/sriov-cni/README.md

 # SR-IOV CNI plugin
 This plugin enables the configuration and usage of SR-IOV VF networks in containers and orchestrators like Kubernetes.

+Test change.
 Network Interface Cards (NICs) with [SR-IOV](http://blog.scottlowe.org/2009/12/02/what-is-sr-iov/) capabilities are managed through physical functions (PFs) and virtual functions (VFs).
 A PF is used by the host and usually represents a single NIC port.
 VF configurations are applied through the PF.
 With SR-IOV CNI each VF can be treated as a separate network interface, assigned to a container, and configured with it's own MAC, VLAN, IP and more.

 SR-IOV CNI plugin works with [SR-IOV device plugin](https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin) for VF allocation in Kubernetes.
 A metaplugin such as [Multus](https://github.com/intel/multus-cni) gets the allocated VF's `deviceID`(PCI address) and is responsible for invoking the SR-IOV CNI plugin with that `deviceID`.